skyeNAU/INF502_Project2_Group3/README.md

 python app.py
 ```

-This launches an interactive menu driven CLI interface.
-The main options are:

-- Collect Data: Enter repo owner and name, data is fetched and stored
-- List Repositories: View summary of stored repos
-- List Pull Requests: For a selected repo
-- Show Repository Summary: Stats for a repo
-- Run Analyses: Various plots and stats are generated
-- Save Outputs: Figures and DataFrames to files

 ## Conclusion
  This GitHub repository serves as a comprehensive guide for working with GitHub using Python.
 It provides code and explanations for various functionalities, allowing users to interact with GitHub repositories and pull requests effectively.